pgfoster/p4-phylogenetics/INSTALL.rst

 script to your ``PATH``.
 Similar to adjusting the ``PYTHONPATH`` above, you can add a line like this to your  ``~/.profile`` or ``~/.bash_profile``::

-  export PATH=$PATH:$HOME/src/P4Hg/bin
+  export PATH=$PATH:$HOME/src/P4Git/bin

-depending on where your P4 hg directory is, and what it is called.
+depending on where your P4 git directory is, and what it is called.

 To build the ``pf`` module, say::